Skip to content

 25 Mar 2024

-As part of the campaign, Reckitt hosted a talk at the Best Practice Show.
+Reckitt hosted a talk at the Best Practice Show as part of this campaign.
 Titled ‘Gender bias in the management of women’s pain’, three healthcare professionals raised a series of pertinent points on how women’s pain is viewed and the impact this has on their treatment.
+Here’s what was covered in this talk.

-Far from suggesting pain is experienced by both sexes in the same way, Professor Katy Vincent, Senior Fellow in Pain in Women and Associate Professor, the University of Oxford , proposed that women’s pain is, in fact, different
+Far from suggesting pain is experienced by both sexes in the same way, Professor Katy Vincent, Senior Fellow in Pain in Women and Associate Professor at the University of Oxford proposed that women’s pain is, in fact, different.
+Here’s what she discussed.

 • Period pain (dysmenorrhoea)